lesept777/NaiveBayes-for-ESP32/README.md

 In 3D and above, this problem is hard to solve for a standard perceptron, but easily and quickly solved using this classifier.
 The Naive Bayes is still performant in higher dimensions, provided the training dataset in large enough.

 ## Quick start for categorical data
-If you want to test it quickly, try the ["sectors" example](https://github.com/lesept777/NaiveBayes-for-ESP32/tree/master/examples/NB_MacDo).
+If you want to test it quickly, try the ["MacDo" example](https://github.com/lesept777/NaiveBayes-for-ESP32/tree/master/examples/NB_MacDo).

-This example shows how to classify a set of categorical data and predict the classification of other data.
+This example shows how to classify a set of categorical data and classify new data.
 The features of the training data are categorized in a limited set of values.
+There are 2 features,collected data from 10 engineers: what OS (macOS, Linux or Windows) and deep learning framework (TensorFlow, Keras or PyTorch) they use.
+The class is their favourite fast food (KFC or McD).
+The task is to predict the favorite fast-food restaurant of a person, knowing its OS and preferred DL framework...

 # Guidelines
 ## Declare an instance